CONGRATULATIONS AND THANK YOU TO EVERYONE WHO HELPED

 The Challenge raises funds and makes grants to support local causes and projects with over £25000 being donated over the last 12 years to our local communities.
 We have now closed for applications from this years funds.

-Any queries about the events shudl be directed to email firstname.lastname@example.org
+Any queries about the event should be emailled to: firstname.lastname@example.org

 Click here for Gallery of Photographs “a stroll around the route”